B1alu/certified-kubernetes-administrator-course/docs/09-Networking/11-CNI-in-Kubernetes.md

   - Take me to [Lecture](https://kodekloud.com/topic/cni-in-kubernetes/)

-In this section, we will take a look at **Container Networking Interface (CNI) in Kubernetes**
+In this section, we will take a look at **Container Networking Interface (CNI) in Kubernetes** CNI plugins r configured in kublet.service in each node of the cluster

 ## Configuring CNI